 07. Ignore naysayers

-Listening to feedback doesn't mean you have to take every piece of criticism Early on there may be people who will deter you and those that think you’re crazy, either because they can’t see the opportunity you’ve spotted or are concerned you might fail.
+Listening to feedback doesn't mean you have to take every piece of criticism.
+Early on there might be people who will deter you and those who think you’re crazy, either because they can’t see the opportunity you’ve spotted or are concerned you might fail.

 Believe in your project and don’t be deterred by naysayers.
 It’s more productive to bounce ideas around with people once you've taken the first few steps and your project is a reality.